Free screening mammograms through BreastScreenNT

-BreastScreenNT provides free mammograms for the early detection of breast cancer.
+BreastScreenNT (BSNT) provides free screening mammograms for the early detection of breast cancer.

-A mammogram is a X-ray picture of the breast that:
+A mammogram is an X-ray picture of the breast that:

 - uses a low dose of X-ray radiation so it is very safe